would you describe you home as color perfect?

 fixed elements are those elements in the space that are “fixed” and cannot be changed easily, or without great expense. examples of fixed elements would be built-in cabinetry, flooring, countertops, or a brick fireplace. these things will dictate what colors will enhance the space. and this is where most homeowners get it wrong and why they are unhappy with their selections. enhancing the home’s architechtural features and the home’s style… that is the job of the paint color(s). upon entering a room, if the first thing noticed is the paint, and not the features of the space or the design of the room- then the selection is incorrect.

-Googling the phrase “how color affects us” yields about 150,000,000 results. we hire experts who have been trained in their chosen field to do things we are not trained in such as plumbers, electricians, architects, and carpenters. yet when selecting something that affects us in 150 MILLION ways, we throw caution to the wind, and pick something from a 2×3 inch strip of cardstock. a 2500 sq ft home can cost upwards of $3500+ in paint labor. should you leave that selection to chance?
+Googling the phrase “how color affects us” yields about 150,000,000 results. we hire experts who have been trained in their chosen field to do things we are not trained in such as plumbers, electricians, architects, and carpenters.
+For instance, at LeoLec, they have the experts who can handle any electrical issues whether in homes, apartment, and commercial places. yet when selecting something that affects us in 150 MILLION ways, we throw caution to the wind, and pick something from a 2×3 inch strip of cardstock. a 2500 sq ft home can cost upwards of $3500+ in paint labor. should you leave that selection to chance?

 give me a buzz, and let me help you on your next painting project.
 I’m trained and certified. get it correct the first time!